 This course continues the progression of the detailed discussion of drugs that affect body systems that correlate closely to the Level III Medical-Surgical Nursing.
-Drug Administration, Pharmacology I and Pharmacology II are prerequisites.
-The course is designed to follow closely to corresponding clinical experiences.

 MENTAL HEALTH

 This course presents basic concepts of assessment, diagnoses, and treatments of the patient with mental health problems.
 The subjects of abuse including substance and eating disorders as well as sexual abuse and domestic violence are emphasized as well.